-II.
+III.
 Core Research Themes and Questions

-"Peace and recovery" covers a large number of questions, objectives, and programs related to violence, its prevention, and its response, as well as other types of "recovery" responses after human and natural disasters.
-The "micro-level" quantitative evidence is still modest, and there have been few randomized trials
+"Peace and recovery" covers a large range of questions, objectives, and programs related to violence, its prevention, and its response, as well as other types of "recovery" responses after human and natural disasters.
+The "micro-level" quantitative evidence is still modest, and there have been few randomized trials.
 As a result, at the outset we expect this initiative to be broad in its focus.
-We outline themes and questions of interest here, but this is not a comprehensive or even the correct list.
+We outline themes and questions of interest here, but this is not a comprehensive list.

 There is no "white paper" to guide research at this time.
-Indeed it is difficult to imagine an organizing framework for all the relevant themes and questions (let alone answers).
-We hope this kind of framework and white paper will be an outcome of the first years of this initiative.
+Indeed, it is difficult to imagine an organizing framework for all the relevant themes and questions (let alone answers).
+We hope this kind of framework and white paper will be an outcome of this initiative.